zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

          lut[i] = l;
      }
 ```
-Let's now create the engines we're going to use in the tutorial: they're the same as in the FFTW backend tutorial, with the addition of the Cuda engine:
+Let's now create the engines we're going to use in the tutorial: they're the same as in the FFT backend tutorial, with the addition of the Cuda engine:
 ```rust
      // Create the necessary engines
      // Here we need to create a secret to give to the unix seeder, but we skip the actual secret creation